8th February 2026, by Lottie Woodrow | Read time: 6 minutes

 When you’re cooking for just yourself, it’s easy to lose motivation and fall into the trap of skipping meals or snacking instead of making a healthy, nutritious dinner.
 Here to help you tackle that problem is Klancy Miller and her cookbook, Cooking Solo.
 Through her guide of 100 recipes, you’ll learn to fall back in love with food and the kitchen.
 Whip up the likes of smoked duck breast salad; spicy pork burger with coconut; and mackerel with lemon and capers.

-The man on a mission to change the way we eat one healthy recipe at a time, Joe Wicks released a new cookbook last year in March.
-Designed with families in mind, Feel Good Food is stacked with over 100 recipes that are simple to follow, quick to make and packed with flavour.
+The man on a mission to change the way we eat one healthy recipe at a time, Joe Wicks released a cookbook designed with families in mind, Feel Good Food is stacked with over 100 recipes that are simple to follow, quick to make and packed with flavour.
 Find inspiration within the weeknight dinners, breakfast recipes, energy-packed snacks and guilt-free sweets.

 Mealtime with children can often feel like a battle.
 You’ll make something new and they’ll decide that they hate it before even trying a bite.
 David Frenkiel and Luise Vindahl know the struggles of having raised three children while writing their cookbook, so they know a few tried and tested ways of getting kids to get adventurous in the kitchen.
 Even if it means crafting burgers that look like dinosaurs…